Mental Health Facilities Honolulu, HI

 Va Pacific Islands Healthcare System Spark M Matsunaga Medical Center

 Va Pacific Islands Healthcare System Spark M Matsunaga Medical Center is a mental health treatment clinic in Honolulu, Hawaii, located at 459 Patterson Road, in the 96819 zip code.
-Va Pacific Islands Healthcare System Spark M Matsunaga Medical Center provides telemedicine/telehealth, outpatient treatment and hospital inpatient treatment.
-Va Pacific Islands Healthcare System Spark M Matsunaga Medical Center provides dialectical behavior therapy, behavior modification and cognitive behavioral therapy to young adults, adults and seniors 65 or older.
-Va Pacific Islands Healthcare System Spark M Matsunaga Medical Center also supports people with PTSD, people requiring dual diagnosis treatment and clients referred from the court/judicial system.
-Additional services provided by Va Pacific Islands Healthcare System Spark M Matsunaga Medical Center consist of supported employment, suicide prevention services and vocational rehabilitation services.
+Va Pacific Islands Healthcare System Spark M Matsunaga Medical Center provides partial hospitalization/day treatment, hospital inpatient treatment and telemedicine/telehealth.
+Va Pacific Islands Healthcare System Spark M Matsunaga Medical Center provides behavior modification, psychotropic medication and dialectical behavior therapy to adults, young adults and seniors 65 or older.
+Va Pacific Islands Healthcare System Spark M Matsunaga Medical Center also supports clients referred from the court/judicial system, people with trauma and veterans.
+Additional services provided by Va Pacific Islands Healthcare System Spark M Matsunaga Medical Center consist of supported employment, psychosocial rehabilitation services and diet and exercise counseling.

 Learn More